-All of the programs that come with the suite can be found here: Using the navigation menu on the left, you can alternate between the VPN, Alert (its data leak feature), Search, and the antivirus program.
+Here, you'll find all of the suite's programs: With the navigation menu on the left, you can alternate between the VPN, "Alert" (its data leak feature), "Search", and the antivirus program.
 When opening the antivirus program for the first time, you'll have to configure it.
 Surfshark will automatically install all the necessary system drivers, download the latest definitions, and activate real-time protection.

-When starting the program for the first time, Surfshark Antivirus will automatically configure itself for your system.
+When starting the program for the first time, Surfshark Antivirus automatically configures itself for your system.

 After setup is complete, you'll be asked to perform your first scan.
 Once finished, you'll find yourself in the Surfshark Antivirus user interface, which is simply designed.
 To the right, you'll see your scan options (full or quick).
 There's also an area where you can drag and drop files or folders to check them individually.

-Off to the left, you'll see the program's antivirus settings.
-With these, you can customize and schedule automatic scans, exempting certain files, folders, or directories in the process.
+The program's antivirus settings are located off to the left.
+With these, you can customize and schedule automatic scans and exempt certain files, folders, or directories.
 In addition, you can update your virus definitions and toggle real-time protection on or off.
 Surfshark's antivirus program is fairly basic.

 Surfshark Antivirus only offers a few features, which makes using it easy.

-The other products that come with Surfshark One, namely, the VPN, Alert, and Search, are also easy to use.
-Under settings, you can customize the app's design, change its language, and enable push notifications and crash reports.
+The other products that come with Surfshark One, namely, its VPN, "Alert", and "Search", are also easy to use.
+In the settings area, you can customize the app's design, change its language, and enable push notifications and crash reports.

 Surfshark Antivirus also has a mobile companion app.
 This feels more like a VPN with antivirus features than a full-fledged antivirus program.
-In the navigation menu, tap on One and then on Surfshark Antivirus, and you'll be able to access the same features as on the desktop version.
+In the navigation menu, tap on One and then on Surfshark Antivirus to access the same features as on the desktop version.

 Surfshark's smartphone app includes the same features as its desktop version.

 Surfshark Antivirus is intuitive and easy to use, even for beginners.
-This is largely owing to the relatively limited selection of features it makes available, at least in comparison to other antivirus solutions.
+This is largely owing to its relatively limited selection of features, at least in comparison to other antivirus solutions.
 More on this in the next section though.

-Surfshark Antivirus is rather streamlined when it comes to its features, limiting itself to the necessities.
+Surfshark Antivirus takes a straightforward approach to features and limits users to the necessities.
 Let's start with its scans.

-The program offers two scan options, full and quick.
+The program offers two scan options, "Full" and "Quick".
 Either can be customized to your specifications.
-All you'll have to do is specify when (day and time) you'd like the scan to commence.
+All you have to do is specify when (day and time) you'd like the scan to commence.

 Certain elements can be excluded from some kinds of scans.
-User-defined, scheduled scans cannot be configured further, meaning that you'll have to content yourself with these being full or quick.
+It isn't possible to schedule custom scans, so you can only plan "Full" or "Quick" ones.
 Other antivirus programs offer considerably more choice and flexibility in this area.

-Scans can be scheduled throughout the week in advance.
+Scans can be scheduled for an entire week in advance.

-Even fewer options are offered for real-time protection, with your choices basically limited to toggling it on or off.
-The only other specification you can make is for how long to pause the service, either for a set amount of time or until your device restarts.
+Even fewer options are offered for real-time protection since you can only really turn it on or off.
+Apart from that, you can specify how long the service should be paused, either for a set amount of time or until your device restarts.

-Real-time protection can only be paused for a set length of time, or toggled on or off.
+Real-time protection can only be paused for a set length of time and toggled on or off.

-Along with scans and real-time protection, most antivirus programs offer a variety of extra features and tools.
-Regrettably, this isn't the case with Surfshark: There's no firewall, data shredder, or backup tool.
-Child protection, anti-theft countermeasures (particularly for mobile devices), and performance tuning also aren't on the menu.
+In addition to scans and real-time protection, most antivirus programs offer a variety of extras and tools.
+This isn't the case with Surfshark: There's no firewall, file shredder, or backup tool.
+Parental controls, anti-theft countermeasures (particularly for mobile devices), and performance tuning also aren't on the menu.

-You will get an ad blocker and CleanWeb, the platform's browser-level Web protection tool, both of which come regularly with Surfshark VPN, which we'll briefly touch upon below.
+You will get an ad blocker and CleanWeb, the platform's browser-level web protection tool, both of which are included with Surfshark VPN, which we'll briefly touch upon below.

-While several other antivirus solutions from our sample offer rudimentary VPNs as extras, this is one area where Surfshark makes up some ground.
-After all, with Surfshark One, the VPN is the main attraction, owing to its excellent performance, as shown in our EXPERTE.com speed test, to say nothing of its bountiful features and useful extras.
+While several other antivirus solutions from our sample offer rudimentary VPNs as extras, this is one area where Surfshark surpasses them.
+After all, with Surfshark One, the VPN is the main attraction, owing to its excellent performance in our EXPERTE.com speed test.
+On top of that, it provides plenty of features and useful extras.

-Of the latter, MultiHop, which routes your connection through multiple VPN servers, and Bypasser, the service's split tunneling component (limits your VPN connection to specific apps and websites), are perhaps the two most notable.
+MultiHop, for example, routes your connection through multiple VPN servers, while Bypasser, the service's split tunneling tool (limits your VPN connection to specific apps and websites).
 Turning to protocols, you'll be able to select between OpenVPN and WireGuard.

 Surfshark's VPN is first in class.

-Apart from that, you'll also get the aforementioned Alert and Search.
-The first takes you to a browser environment that serves as a sort of security center for your data: Here, you'll get notifications when your email address(es) or credit card number(s) appear anywhere online.
+Apart from that, you also get "Alert" and "Search".
+The first takes you to a browser environment that serves as a sort of security center for your data: Here, you'll be notified when your email address(es) or credit card number(s) appear anywhere online.

-Surfshark Search is an anonymous search engine that doesn't allow ads to manipulate your search results and limits tracking.
+Surfshark "Search" is an anonymous search engine that limits tracking and doesn't allow ads to manipulate your search results.

-If we were assessing Surfshark Antivirus as part of a VPN program, we'd award it high scores.
-However, since we're talking about an antivirus solution that offers a VPN as an extra, we have to compare it to that kind of software.
-Accordingly, Surfshark Antivirus is simply missing too many features that we expect antivirus solutions to have: The scans are barely customizable, advanced protection isn't offered, and useful tools like a shredder, anti-theft countermeasures, or parental content controls are nowhere to be found.
+If we were reviewing Surfshark Antivirus as part of a VPN program, we'd award it high scores.
+However, it's an antivirus solution that includes a powerful VPN.
+Surfshark Antivirus is simply missing too many features that we expect from antivirus software: Its scans are barely customizable, advanced protection isn't offered, and useful tools like a file shredder, anti-theft tools, or parental controls are nowhere to be found.

 Security & Performance

 In this chapter, we'll take a closer look at Surfshark Antivirus's ability to provide security, and its performance, based on expert analyses.
-For antivirus software, we consult two testing labs, AV-Test ⇱ and AV-Comparatives ⇱, each of which awards separate scores for security and performance.
+For antivirus software, we consult two testing labs, AV-Test and AV-Comparatives, each of which awards separate security and performance scores.

-Because Surfshark Antivirus is so new to the market, neither of the two labs has examined it in detail, yet.
-However, since the program uses Avira's antivirus engine (integrated via SDK), the scores for that provide a useful indicator of where Surfshark likely stands.
-For Avira, the scores are very good:
+Because Surfshark Antivirus is so new to the market, neither of the two labs has reviewed it yet.
+However, since the program uses Avira's antivirus engine (integrated via SDK), its scores provide a useful indicator of where Surfshark likely stands.
+For Avira, these are very good:

 100% (6 / 6)